 So, Can I Consume That Years-Old Bottle of Apple Cider Vinegar?

-If you have an old bottle of apple cider vinegar collecting dust on your shelf, don’t worry too much.
-It should be safe to consume.
-However, keep in mind that the vinegar will likely taste a lot more acidic than it did when you first bought it.
+If you have a bottle of expired apple cider vinegar collecting dust on your shelf, don’t worry too much.
+It should be safe to use in the kitchen, although it will probably taste a lot more acidic than it did when you first bought it.

 But there’s rarely a reason to toss an old bottle of ACV.
 If you don’t like the taste of expired apple cider vinegar, use it for cleaning purposes instead.
 It’s still one of the healthiest products on your shelf!

 Download Our Free Guide to Sustainable Living.

 From reducing waste to recycling and upcycling, our e-book shows simple ways to make choices you can feel good about.